Understanding Hairline Cracks in Stucco: Are They Normal and How to Address Them?

 • Hands-On Approach:

-• Gently running your hand over the surface of the stucco can help you feel for inconsistencies in the surface that might not be visible.
+• Gently running your hand over the stucco can help detect surface inconsistencies that may not be visible to the eye.

 • Tape Test:

-• A little-known technique involves using a piece of clear tape over a suspected crack.
-If the tape does not lay flat or splits when pressed down, there may be a crack beneath.
+• A lesser-known method involves placing a piece of clear tape over a suspected crack; if the tape doesn’t lay flat or tears when pressed down, it may indicate a crack beneath.

 4. Moisture Detection: